Maine hospitals’ COVID-19 patient counts keep climbing

 “Many of these individuals are too sick to remain at smaller hospitals and are therefore being sent to EMMC,” Jarvis said.
 “We are operating on the assumption that this surge is still building and that we’re on the upswing, not the downswing.”

-New COVID-19 cases are rising in Aroostook, Piscataquis, Hancock and Washington counties, though they leveled off in Penobscot County itself, where EMMC is located.
-Hospitalizations trends usually shadow new case trends by one to two weeks because of the typical onset time of the worst effects of the disease among acutely affected patients.
+New COVID-19 cases are rising in Aroostook, Piscataquis, Hancock and Washington counties, though they leveled off in Penobscot County, where EMMC is located.
+Hospitalization trends usually shadow new case trends by one to two weeks because of the typical onset time of the worst effects of the disease among acutely affected patients.

 EMMC was treating an average of 18.4 COVID-19 inpatients a day during the week ending Thursday, more than double last week’s daily average of 8.6 and nearly five times the level of the week before.
 It is still less than half the midwinter peak of the pandemic here, when it was caring for an average of 51.9 COVID-19 inpatients a day, the heaviest weekly burden of any hospital in the state yet.

-Waldo Memorial in Belfast, located in what has been the worst affected county in the state recently, had its heaviest week of the entire pandemic, with an average daily COVID-19 inpatient count of 3.3 a day, up from 1 last week.
+Waldo County General in Belfast, located in what has recently been the worst affected county in the state, had its heaviest week of the entire pandemic, with an average daily COVID-19 inpatient count of 3.3 a day, up from 1 last week.

 MaineGeneral in Augusta has bucked the trend, with COVID-19 inpatient counts trending down for the past two weeks: from 3.7 to 3.3 to 2.3 per day this week.